Some Notes on Executive Dashboards

 I’m very interested in what Doubleloop is building.
 They’re basically a kind of strategy canvas where you can plug various input metrics into output metrics and measure them with live data.
 Here’s a quick overview:

 I like this idea - that we should be questioning and exploring the dependencies of our strategic plan directly!
 We make a bunch of assumptions in the initial strategy pitch and then…. never go back and check whether we were right?
-Seems kinds of nuts.
+Seems kind of nuts.

 I’m also interested in what Variance is building.
 Starting with the opinionated thesis that Product-Led Growth should enable prospects to engage, sign-up, set up billing and then actually use the product - Variance is building a reporting product that allows you to see prospects on an account by account basis as they move through various “milestones” of user action: